kiniry/objective-c/s113431/Assignment3/readme.txt

    in the OTLTYAFW.
 (Hint: What are the programming errors relating to such?
 Can one call methods on/send messages to nil/null/0?)

+   The special case about objective-c as compared to the LTIAFW is that a pointer to a nil works.
+   You can actually use this to your advantage in many cases instead of trying to guard against it.

  - ... how do the primitive types look in Objective-C as compared to the OTLTYAFW.
 (Hint: Consider those types that are fundamental and